 In this section, we apply the methods developed in this study (Sect.
 3.3.5) to Tank Wash (Fig. 14).
 Figure 14a shows inferred contacts labeled with purple lines.
-The units clearly dip to the west/southwest here, which is generally in the upstream direction for Tank Wash.
-Using the (1) potential contacts identified using Google Earth and a nearby geologic map (Doelling et al., 2015) and (2) changes in steepness along Tank Wash, we then estimated the contact locations along the stream's longitudinal profile (Fig. 14b).
+The units clearly dip to the west-southwest here, which is generally in the upstream direction for Tank Wash.
+Using the (1) potential contacts identified using Google Earth and a nearby geologic map (Doelling et al., 2015) as well as (2) changes in steepness along Tank Wash, we then estimated the contact locations along the stream's longitudinal profile (Fig. 14b).
 Tank Wash flows across a wide range of lithologies, including sandstone, mudstone, shale, and siltstone, and these units likely offer different levels of resistance to fluvial erosion.
-In Fig. 14b, these contacts are projected into the subsurface using an assumed contact dip (φ) of -1° (note the vertical exaggeration).
-Each of the potential contacts we identified occur at a change in channel steepness, but there are three locations where steepness changes but we could not confidently infer a change in lithology.
-We highlight those three locations in Figs. 14a and 14b.
+In Fig. 14b, these contacts are projected into the subsurface using an assumed contact dip $(\phi)$ of $-1^{\circ}$ (note the vertical exaggeration).
+Each of the potential contacts we identified occur at a change in channel steepness; there are three locations where steepness changes, but we could not confidently infer a change in lithology.
+We highlight those three locations in Fig. 14a and b.
 Those steepness changes could indicate, for example, changes in rock strength within one unit.
-It is important to note, however, that our models suggest changes in steepness can occur both at contacts and some distance away from contacts (e.g., Figs. 7a and 8b).
+It is important to note, however, that our models suggest that changes in steepness can occur both at contacts and some distance away from contacts (e.g., Figs. 7a and 8b).

 Figure 15a is a slope-area plot, with the inferred contact locations shown as vertical dashed lines and the average steepness values of the reaches between each contact shown as dotted lines.
-We used these average steepness values to estimate kinematic wave speeds (C_H) using Eq.
-13 (Figs. 15b and 15c).
-For the two U values assessed (0.3 and 0.85 mm yr-1), the patterns in the data are the same but C_H magnitudes are scaled by the assumed U. We estimated two kinematic wave speeds
+We used these average steepness values to estimate kinematic wave speeds ( $C{\rm H}$ ) using Eq.
+(13) (Fig. 15b and c).
+For the two U values assessed (0.3 and 0.85 mm yr-1), the patterns in the data are the same but $C{\rm H}$ magnitudes are scaled by the assumed U. We estimated two kinematic wave speeds for each stream reach defined by the inferred contacts: one $C{\rm H}$ at the lowest drainage area of the reach and one at the highest.
+In Fig. 15b and c, each pair of $C{\rm H}$ estimates is connected by a dashed line.
+If